vanvalenlab/bebi205/_sources/syllabus.md

 ## Recitations

-Recitations will be held once a week.
-Time TBD.
+Recitations will be held once a week on Wednesdays from 5 to 6pm in Chen 240a.

 ## Grading

+Guest lecture attendance is mandatory.
+If you have an unavoidable conflict, you must reach out to the TAs beforehand.

 | Assignment                            | Points | Due Date                             |
 | ------------------------------------- | ------ | ------------------------------------ |